 For many people who experienced abuse in New Jersey’s juvenile detention centers, the idea of taking legal action might feel overwhelming or unclear.
 But the law does provide a path forward, especially now that the state has extended the amount of time survivors have to file a civil claim.

 There are different ways to approach a legal case.
-Some survivors may choose to file individually, while others join group actions that share common details.
+Survivors can file a sexual abuse lawsuit individually or join civil lawsuits with others who share similar experiences.
 Both paths allow for claims related to therapy costs, long-term trauma, and other damages that continue to affect everyday life.

 Legal professionals who work on these cases often take the lead on gathering documents, contacting institutions, and filing the right paperwork.
 That support can be important, especially when someone is trying to process something deeply personal.
 It also helps ensure deadlines are met and that the case is built on strong evidence.